ubcecon/cluster_tools/vnc_interactive.md

 bunch of idle VNC sessions and programs in them using up memory (a common situation on `turtle.econ.ubc.ca`).

-1. ssh to a Compute Canada server
+1. ssh to a Compute Canada server.
+In these terminal snippets, commands preceded by `paul@pts2` are run on my local computer.
+Commands run on compute canada have `[schrimpf@cedar` or `[schrimpf@cdr490` beginning the prompt.

 ```console
 paul@pts2 ~ $ ssh schrimpf@cedar.computecanada.ca